clarencelam1/pine64/pine64_setup.md

   $ apt-get install dialog tasksel
   $ tasksel
   ```
+19. We will choose Ubuntu MATE desktop in this example

-19. After the desktop is installed, to enable features like 2d acceleration, video hardware decoding and resolution switching, enter the following commands:
+20. After the desktop is installed, to enable features like 2d acceleration, video hardware decoding and resolution switching, enter the following commands:

   ```
   $ apt-get install libump libvdpau-sunxi1 libcedrus1 sunxi-disp-tool xserver-xorg-video-fbturbo